What You Need To Know About Another Wild Week In The Russia Investigation

 Each new dawn seems to bring a major new headline in the Russia investigation, including a number of important courtroom developments this month.

-Here's what you need to know about what's happened so far this week in this often complex and fast-moving saga.
+Here's what you need to know about what has happened so far this week in this often complex and fast-moving saga.

 Michael Cohen is going to prison, but he says he isn't finished yet